Elleined/docker-notes/README.md

 # What is containerization
 - Containerization is the process of making our application code + required dependencies into one executable package.

-# What is Docker Image
-- It is the application code + required dependencies.

 # Docker workflow
 1. Containerize our application code + required dependency to create docker image
 2. After we create docker image it will be used by other developer to run our application to their machine.